INTEREST IN THE manigotagan DEPOSIT

 The Manigotagan Property is located 170 km northeast of Winnipeg where Gossan held a silica sand deposit at Seymourville, on the east shore of Lake Winnipeg, directly across from Black Island where silica sand was extensively quarried prior to the island becoming a Provincial Park.

 Gossan has entered into a purchase and sale agreement to vend its Manigotagan Silica Frac Sand Project, comprised of 9 quarry leases located near Seymourville Manitoba, to Claim Post Resources Inc. (CPS-TSX.V).
 Gossan has been seeking a joint-venture partner or a purchaser for the Project since completing a marketing study in late 2010.
 In 2012, Claim Post acquired the adjacent Seymourville Property to the south and announced plans to develop a frac sand operation.
-A consolidation of the two properties should improve the viability of the project.
+The consolidation of the two properties should improve the viability of the project.

-An initial annual advance royalty payment of $50,000 becomes payable as of June 18, 2016, unless the operation has commenced commercial production resulting in the payment of production royalties.
+Under the terms of an amended agreement, an initial semi-annual advance royalty payment of $50,000 became payable as of December 18, 2015.
 All frac sand produced, sold and paid from the nine Manigotagan leases is subject to a $1.00 per tonne production royalty payable quarterly and all other products are subject to a $0.50 per tonne production royalty.
-Although the royalty is solely payable on production from the Manigotagan leases, the agreement also provides for a minimum production royalty from both the Manigotagan and Seymourville Properties based on their relative remaining mining reserves of frac sand with Gossan’s Manigotagan Property having a deemed minimum mineable reserve of 6 million tonnes of frac sand.
+Although the royalty is solely payable on production from the Manigotagan leases, the agreement also provides for a minimum production royalty from both the Manigotagan and the adjacent Seymourville Property held by Claim Post, based on their relative remaining mining reserves of frac sand with Gossan’s Manigotagan Property having a deemed minimum mineable reserve of 6 million tonnes of frac sand.
 Claim Post can acquire one-half of Gossan’s production royalty interest for $1.5 million at any time after making all of the required property payments.

 A drill program consisting of 23 holes was conducted at the 306-hectare Manigotagan Silica Property in December 2006.
 The drill program was successful in outlining the edge of two zones of silica sand with a thickness exceeding 8 metres and an average thickness of 11.5 metres.
 The ratio of overburden above the two zones of silica sand is less than 1:1.

 Drilling at Manigotagan has been successful in outlining substantial zones of silica sand with a thickness exceeding 5 metres and ranging to over 15 metres.
 Two zones, with lengths known to exceed 400m and 600m, are both open on one or more sides.
-The deposit has been outlined in three drill programs totalling over 60 holes.
+The deposit has been outlined in three drill programs totaling over 60 holes.